klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-2-frontend-auth-component.md

 />
 ```

-If keystore file and password are ready, we can decrypt keystore file to export private key through `cav.klay.accounts.decrypt(keystore, password)` API.
+Both the keystore file and its password are ready.
+We can now decrypt the keystore file to extract the private key through `cav.klay.accounts.decrypt(keystore, password)` API.
-This API returns wallet instance containing private key.
-After exporting private key, we can use `integrateWallet` method we've seen before.
+This API returns a wallet instance containing the private key.
+After importing the private key, we can use `integrateWallet` method we've visted earlier.

 ```js
 handleLogin = () => {